 - Empress Falls Track

-For a nice hiking adventure, we recommend doing the Nature Track in combination with the Valley of the Waters Track.
-These two trails connect just before Empress Falls, becoming a loop walk.
+For a great hiking adventure, we recommend combining the Nature Track with the Valley of the Waters Track.
+These two trails connect just before Empress Falls, forming a loop walk.

-The Valley of the Waters walking track is relatively short but also quite steep as it descends into the valley along the creek.
-The trail itself is well-maintained and signposted and is very easy to follow.
+The Valley of the Waters Track is relatively short but quite steep as it descends into the valley alongside the creek.
+The trail is well-maintained, clearly signposted, and easy to follow.

-We strongly recommend wearing good hiking shoes as the path can get a bit slippery, especially during or after rainfall.
+We strongly recommend wearing proper hiking shoes, as the path can become slippery, especially during or after rain.

 - Empress Falls